Bitcoin-ABC/bitcoin-abc/doc/standards/bip21-ecash-additions.md

 An amount of `100` XEC will be sent to `ecash:prf...z07` at the index 1 output An amount of `200` XEC will be sent to `ecash:prf...z07` at the index 2 output An amount of `300` XEC will be sent to `ecash:prf...z07` at the index 3 output

+#### Bip-21 URI for an SLP or ALP Send tx

+`ecash:prfhcnyqnl5cgrnmlfmms675w93ld7mvvqd0y8lz07?tokenId=aed861a31b96934b88c0252ede135cb9700d7649f69191235087a3030e553cb1&token_decimalized_qty=100.12`

+100.12 CACHET tokens will be sent to `ecash:prfhcnyqnl5cgrnmlfmms675w93ld7mvvqd0y8lz07` in an output containing 546 satoshis.
+It is up to the implementing wallet to handle validation and change.